percona/k8spsmdb-docs/docs/minikube.md

 ## Verifying the cluster operation

 It may take ten minutes to get the cluster started.
-When `kubectl get psmdb` command finally shows you the cluster status as `ready`, you can try to connect to the cluster.
+When `kubectl get pods` command finally shows you the cluster is ready, you can try to connect to the cluster.

 {% include 'assets/fragments/connectivity.txt' %}